AstroVPK/kali/README.md

 to start the install.
-Add the following line to your .bashrc to setup the necessary environment variables required by the compiler. source /opt/intel/compilers_and_libraries/linux/bin/compilervars.sh intel64
+Add the following line to your .bashrc to setup the necessary environment variables required by the compiler. source /opt/intel/compilers_and_libraries/linux/bin/compilervars.sh intel64 This software has been tested with
+Intel® Parallel Studio XE 2016 Cluster Edition Update 1 16.0.1.150 / 20151021(icpc version 16.0.1 (gcc version 4.8.0 compatibility)

 2. Intel MKL Library
 The Intel MKL library is a high performance math library that is used extensively in this package.
 Since the